rhobs/handbook/content/Projects/Observability/observatorium.md

 We use Observatorium as a Service for our [Red Hat Observability Service (RHOBS)](RHOBS/README.md).

-We also know several other companies installing Observatorium on their own (as of 2021.07.07):
+We also know of several other companies installing Observatorium on their own (as of 2021.07.07):

 * RHACM
-* Manage Tenants until they can get access to RHBOBS e.g Kafka Team
+* Managed Tenants until they can get access to RHBOBS (e.g. Kafka Team)
 * IBM
 * GitPod